samplchallenges/SAMPL-containers/tutorials/UploadToSamplChallengesWebsite.md

       * **Label**: osatom/docking
       * **Tag**: 0.1revised
 9. In the Special Arguments section, enter any extra keyword arguments and upload any corresponding files that are necessary to run your container
-10. In the Submission Details section, enter the information about your submission, this section may be put in "draft mode" allowing you to leave fields incomplete, to be finished at a later time.
+10. In the Submission Details section, enter the information about your submission, this section may be put in "draft mode" allowing incomplete fields to be saved and finished at a later time.
+If you are unsure of your submission, please un-check the "Ranked" box.
-11. Save your submission.
+12. Save your submission.
 You will be redirected to a page with a summary of your submission.

 ## Section 3: Run your submission.
 1. If you just finished Section 2, skip to step 5.